Cahir Healy: World War II and beyond

 Healy was interned again by the UK government for a year during the Second World War, under Defence Regulation 18B, and held in Brixton Prison until December 1942.
 After the war Healy helped launch the broad based Irish Anti-Partition League, which worked to foster public and political opinion in Britain and the United States against partition.
 Healy also worked with the Labour Party in Britain and helped establish the parliamentary pressure group Friends of Ireland (UK).
 In 1945 Healy wrote the widely read anti-partition pamphlet The Mutilation of a Nation, which sold over 10.000 copies.
 In 1950 he was elected to the British House of Commons for a third time, on this occasion representing Fermanagh and South Tyrone.
-He was returned to Westminster for the final time in 1952 and held the seat until he stood down in 1955.
+He was returned to Westminster for the final time in 1952 and took his seat in parliament the same year.
+He held the seat until he stood down in 1955.
 He left the Northern Ireland House of Commons in 1965, by which point he was the Father of the House.

 Later life

-Healy became an insurance official in Enniskillen but continued to write, his output including journalism, poetry and short stories.
+Healy became an insurance official in Enniskillen but continued to write, his output including journalism, poetry, short stories and at least one volume of poetry The Lane and the Thrushes.
 He was a correspondent for a number of Irish and American papers.
 Over the years, Healy wrote hundreds of historical articles, scripts and plays for the Irish, British and United States media.
 Possessing a special interest in Irish history and folklore, in the 1960s he was a founder of the Ulster Folk and Transport Museum.
-He died on 8 February 1970.
+In 2025 the book Mind the Gap: Borders, Limits and Frontiers: Collected Essays and Cahir Healy's Memoirs from a ‘Northern Ireland’ Prison Ship was published presenting Healys experiences on the Argenta.
+He died on 8 February 1970 and was buried at Breandrum Cemetery, Enniskillen, County Fermanagh.